stauntonmakerspace/StauntonMakerSign/ReadMe.md

 * Initialize an LED sign object with the config filename as the first argument and the Arduino port value as the second argument ```LedSign.load("sign.txt",'COM4')```
 * And every frame that you want the sign to respond call ```LedSign.update(screen: Pygame.surface, events: list<Pygame.events>)```
 * In order to show the ui call ```LedSign.draw(screen: Pygame.surface)```

-## Optimize

-## Build test.py functionality in C++ (if necessary after testing)

-Testing is showing that a minimal delay is not necessary but it would be best in the future

-A 50 Microsecond delay between commands has shown to be the minimum delay to ensure commands are read properly From my reading python is unable to consistently delay to this precision